Michael McGibbon murder: Republican Damien 'Dee' Fennell released without charge

 His wife Joanne, a nurse, tried in vain to save him before he was taken to the city's Royal Victoria Hospital where he later died.

 Police said the shooting bore the hallmarks of a paramilitary-style attack that had "robbed a family of a treasured husband and father".

 Mr Fennell (34), from Torrens Avenue, was detained on Sunday afternoon and taken to Musgrave police station.
-The Greater Ardoyne Residents Collective spokesman was released unconditionally yesterday afternoon.
+The Greater Ardoyne Residents Collective spokesman was released unconditionally this afternoon.